zouppa/qpi/README.md

     ```

 ### Install Qiskit and feh
 The main idea of the QPi project is to be abe to use your personal device to connect to the QPi.
 Open a Jupyter notebook remotely, and allow the user to create any Quantum circuit and visualize its QSphere as a hologram projection.
-To be able to do that, we have created a python library that when used will create an image composed by 4 different views of the Qsphere and save it with a specific name in a specific folder.
-We then use feh a lightweight image viewer to display this image with a specified refresh rate (in this tutorial we use 1 second).
+To be able to do that, we have created a python library that when used will create an image composed by four different views of the Qsphere and save it with a specific name in a specific folder.
+We then use feh a lightweight image viewer to display this image with a specified refresh rate (in this tutorial we use one second).
 To have a good user experience, we recommend running feh at startup.

 1. Manual installation of some [dependencies for Qiskit](https://medium.com/qiskit/rasqberry-quantum-computing-is-the-coolest-project-for-raspberry-pi-3f64bec5a133#acc1)
     ```sh